dinuscxj/LoadingDrawable/README.md

  * CollisionLoadingDrawable

 ## TODO
  When I feel less bugs enough, I will add a gradle dependency.
-So I hope you will make more Suggestions.
+So I hope you will make more Suggestions or Issues.

 ## Usage
 #### Gradle
  ```
  compile project(':library')
  ```
+#### In java

  Used with ImageView
  ```java